hhd-dev/hhd/readme.md

 Some emulators select the original controller as controller 1, which caused issues.
 This is not the case anymore.
+On boot you might see an xbox controller.
+There is a bug with hiding the controller during the boot process.
+Flicking the fps switch on off fixes it and the controller is hidden until the next reboot.

 ### Yuzu does not work with the PS5 controller
 See above.